Date and location

 Abstract submission is now open

 We welcome participation in all forms, including attendance, submission of an abstract or poster, offers to organise a special session, or to lead a policy initiative forum or a forum on developments in regional practice.
 We warmly welcome papers on any aspect of regional studies or regional science in Australasia or further afield.
 The event is inclusive and offers networking opportunities for all in our field.
 Please submit proposals for papers in the form of a 250-500 word abstract (text only, no pictures, graphs or tables) through the Regional Studies Association online portal.
-Submissions close Tuesday 2nd October 2018.
+Abstract submissions until 29th November 2018.

 |Early Bird Registration Fees